|

 house.

-What are you doing, you prick! said Wolfram.
+What are you doing, you prick! hissed Wolfram.

-elf woman out of here now.
-Give My Lady to me and take off before
+the elf woman out of here now.
+Give My Lady to me and take off

 He took a cautious step closer.